aandrewsv/pagerduty-analytics/README.md

 curl -X POST http://localhost:5000/api/v1/sync
 ```

-6. Test the endpoints listed below
+6. Test the endpoints listed below for the test

 ## Steps to compeletely delete the project